CiscoDevNet/JaegerIKSIST/README.md

 ### Use Case

-* As a DevOps and App developer, use IST (Intersight Service for Terraform) to enable existing containerized k8s services for Jaeger Distributed Tracing
+* As a DevOps and App developer, use IST (Intersight Service for Terraform) to enable containerized k8s services for Jaeger Distributed Tracing

 ### Pre-requisites